dwhyq/random-rewards/README.md

 ### Inspiration

 <p>
   Everyone worker deserves a reward.
 Even a kind word can go a long way but who doesn't want some thing big?!
-No one..ol!
+No one..lol!
 This project was geared towards improving my coding skill.
  </p>

 <!-- CONTRIBUTING -->
 ## CONTRIBUTING